-Shorter Bio (General - 116 Words)
+Shorter Bio (General - 132 Words)

-Shorter Bio (Choral - 138 Words)
+Shorter Bio (Choral - 167 Words)

 Longer Bio

 Dr. de Quadros leads the following ensembles and projects: Common Ground Voices (Israeli-Palestinian-international), the Manado State University Choir (Indonesia), the Muslim Choral Ensemble (Sri Lanka), Common Ground Voices / La Frontera (Mexico-US border), and Boston’s VOICES 21C.
-He co-leads the Shanghai Cooperation Organization Countries Youth Choir.
+He has co-led the Shanghai Cooperation Organization Countries Youth Choir.
 His conducting engagements of note include the National Philharmonic Orchestra of Bulgaria with which he toured Spain, the Massachusetts All-State Chorus (USA), the Tanglewood Institute Young Artists Orchestra (USA), the Prokofiev Symphony Orchestra (Ukraine), the National Youth Choirs of Great Britain, the Nusantara Chamber Orchestra (Indonesia), the Moscow State Radio Symphony Orchestra, the New Monash Orchestra (Australia), and the Jauna Muzika choir (Lithuania).

 His work in public health has taken him to sites of poverty in Guatemala, India, and Peru, where he has pioneered an arts-based community development (ABCD) approach to discover the power between the arts and public health through narrative community theater.